swcarpentry/shell-novice/episodes/01-intro.md

 This is what the shell provides - a simple language and a **command-line interface** to use it through.

-The heart of a command-line interface is a **read-evaluate-print loop** (REPL) called so because when you type a command and press <kbd>Return</kbd>.
+The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
+It is called so because when you type a command and press <kbd>Return</kbd> the shell reads your command, executes (or "evaluates") it, prints the output of your command, loops back and waits for you to enter another command.
-The shell
-reads it,
-executes (or "evaluates" it),
-prints the output,
-prints the prompt and waits for you to enter another command.

 ### The Shell